Best Credit Card for Airline Miles in India (2026): Features & Charges

 Let us briefly understand how the Niyo forex card works.4

-SBM Bank and DCB Bank issue Niyo forex cards, and your money is safe with these reputed banks.
+SBM Bank and DCB Bank issue Niyo forex cards.
 The Deposit Insurance Credit Guarantee Corporation insures your deposits up to Indian rupees 500,000 INR.
 The Reserve Bank of India regulates all forex transactions.

-Let’s discuss the Niyo global forex card features that could help you spend wisely and maximise your international savings.6 We’ll also compare it alongside another forex card, the Wise Travel card.
+Let’s discuss the Niyo global forex card features to help you decide if it's right for you.6 We’ll also compare it alongside another forex card, the Wise Travel card.

 |---|---|---|---|